Engineering as Marketing Theory and Practice

 Shutterfly

-Shutterfly is a platform that deals in personalized photography products, released a free wedding hashtag generator.
-This tool targets betrothed couples, who are likely to purchase Shutterfly's other products for their wedding.
+Shutterfly built a free wedding hashtag generator.
+This tool was suited for betrothed couples likely to buy Shutterfly's other products for their wedding.

 Hubspot

-One of the most popular, software company dealing in digital marketing solutions, released a free website grader.
-With it, businesses can see how effectively their websites are performing, and what aspects need improving.
-On the same tool, Hubspot markets its services by offering a free trial to anyone looking to improve their website.
+Hubspot released a free website grader.
+Businesses can see how effectively their websites perform and what aspects need improving.
+Hubspot markets its services by offering a free trial to anyone looking to improve their website.

 TigerTeamX